Saturday 9th November 2019 - 7:00 pm to 10:00 pm

 The Opera Gala consists of a variety of well-loved opera arias, duets and ensembles, followed by some musical theatre classics, in a well-established operative prelude to Christmas, and is ideal for anyone who has not been to an opera before, but would like to dip their toe in the water, before committing to a full-blown one.
 Each item is set into context by the director, so no prior knowledge necessary.

-For this year’s Opera Gala, Clonter is delighted to welcome back Alexandra Lowe (Soprano), who took part in the 2017 Masterclasses and Spring Opera Showcase, returning this February as the Guildhall School of Music And Drama, as their nominee for the Opera Prize Concert, and winning first prize, and performing the role of Donna Elvira in Clonter summer production of Don Giovanni.
-Also returning to Clonter is Andrew Henley (Tenor), who will be performing the role of Don Ottavio in Don Giovanni, and Alexandra Oomens (Soprano), who will be performing the role of Zerlina, and Stephanie Maitland (Mezzo-soprano), who took part in the 2018 Masterclasses and Spring Opera Showcase.
-Clonter is delighted to welcome Oliver Platt (Director) for the first time.
+For this year’s Opera Gala, Clonter is delighted to welcome back Alexandra Lowe (Soprano), who took part in the 2017 Masterclasses and Spring Opera Showcase, returning this February as the Guildhall School of Music And Drama nominee for the Opera Prize Concert, winning First prize, as well as the Audience Vote, and performing the role of Donna Elvira in Clonter’s summer production of Don Giovanni.
+Also returning to Clonter from the cast of Don Giovanni are Andrew Henley (Tenor), who performed the role of Don Ottavio in Don Giovanni, Alexandra Oomens (Soprano), who performed the role of Zerlina, and Jacobo Ochoa (baritone), who performed the role of Masetto.
+Joining 4 of the cast is Stephanie Maitland (Mezzo-soprano), who took part in the 2018 Masterclasses and Spring Opera Showcase.
+Clonter is also delighted to welcome director, Oliver Platt for the first time.

 For those based in the south, Clonter’s Gala will be transferring to the elegant 18th Century ballroom, originally designed by Robert Adam, at the Lansdowne Club on Tuesday 12th November. https://www.clonter.org/event/opera-gala-london-2/